towns-protocol/towns/doc/casablanca/Casablanca.md

 Due to this design events in a stream form *connected directed acyclic graph* (DAG).
 This design allows fast stream updates, but creates additional complexity for managing canonical stream view.
 For example, client can send a "side chain" of events that alter conversation too far in the past.
 Nodes have provisions for rejecting such updates from the canonical view of the steam.
 Due to this DAG “tries” to converge to just a chain as long as there are not that many simultaneous appends (More below TODO: section link)

-> [!note] Alternative design would be to require streams to be strongly ordered.
+> NOTE: Alternative design would be to require streams to be strongly ordered.
 This would naturally limit potential update rate, making app unable to timely post new messages if conversation is very popular.

 For storage purposes streams are partitioned into the chunks.